 How do payment channels help Aspire users?

-Previously, individual Aspire transactions were committed directly to the gAsp blockchain.
-This is very secure, but is impacted by gAsp’s 2 minute block times and per-transaction fees.
-With payment channels, Aspire users gain the ability perform certain actions very rapidly and cheaply, such as incrementally swapping ASP for gAsp or paying any asset for increased use of a service.
+Currently payment channels aren’t really necessary as gAsp and Aspire were built to solve the problems faced by other platform block times and fees.
+Individual Aspire transactions are committed directly to the gAsp blockchain.
+This is very secure, and quick with gAsp’s 2 minute average block times, additionally per-transaction fees are very low.
 The benefits of this are especially apparent when the amounts transacted are small, and/or performed frequently or on an on-going basis.

-What are some potential uses for payment channels/micropayments?
+What are some potential uses for payment channels and micropayments?

 - Rewarding users for specific actions they take, such as contributing content to a blog, or writing a review